Taking that first step to do anything is always the most difficult!

 As you get more interested in medicine and want to learn more about human anatomy there are very effective and painless ways to learn and online/from home!

-Once training is completed, a new home health aide will be required to complete a HHA competency test to ensure they can properly perform tasks as required for their patients.
-Without additional or advanced training, advancement within the HHA field is limited.
+Once training is completed, you will be required to complete a HHA competency test to ensure you can properly perform tasks as required for their patients.
+Without additional or advanced training, advancement within the field is very limited.

 Most likely you will be working for a home health care agency; either that or you are self-employed.